 In addition David regularly leads street photography workshops in London.
 This has included Tate Modern and Photofusion and more recently workshops and Photo Walks in collaboration with the London Street Photography Festival.
 In the last few years David has also led 3-day workshops in Athens, Beirut, Amsterdam, Warsaw, Singapore and Stockholm.

-“I was talking to my Auntie recently about exactly what this ‘teaching’ might be.
+“I was talking to my Auntie once about exactly what this ‘teaching’ might be.
 Thinking that we were poles apart she actually got it about right by saying that ‘You teach the soul of photography’.
 Ill settle for that.

 All this has gone into his book, The Street Photographer’s Manual, which was published by Thames & Hudson in 2014.